BeltoAI/belto_application/FrontEnd_PDF_to_HTML/README.md

 node app.js

----> after running this command in the terminal
+--> after running this command
----> go to browser {url}:3000
+--> go to browser {url}:3000
----> you will see a file input html front end webpage (index.html)
----> the input file is temporarily stored in uploads folder
+--> you will see a file input html front end webpage (index.html) --> the input file is temporarily stored in uploads folder

 ----------------------------------------------------------------

 TRY OUT THE IMG TO TEXT API AND MACHINE LEARNING ALGORITHM IN THE fromPdf-to-text.js FILE

-MAKE SURE YOU HAVE AN PNG OR JPEG IMAGE IN ROOT FOLDER OR YOU CAN USE THE IMAGE SUBMITTED IN THE FRONT-END FILE INPUT
+MAKE SURE YOU HAVE AN PNG OR JPEG IMAGE IN ROOT FOLDER

+THIS USES THE tesseract.js and natural.js API's

 RUN THE COMMAND